HungryVovka/HungryVovka/README.md

 * Accountant, "Alpha" LLC (Jul 2019 - Sep 2021)
    + Preparation of accounting and financial statements
    + Work with primary documents
+   + Constant interaction with the environment 1C:Enterprise platform
    + Renewal of licenses
    + Resolution of disputes with insurance and tax services